mcode-cc/python-yandex-cloud-monitoring/README.md

 ## Supported Python versions

-The 0.1.* release line officially supports Python 3.6–3.8 (see `python_requires` and classifiers in `setup.py`).
+The 1.\*.* release line officially supports Python 3.9–3.12 (see `python_requires` and classifiers in `setup.py`).
 Make sure your dependencies (especially `cryptography`) are installed with versions compatible with your interpreter.
+PyPy - supported but starting from pypy:3.11

 ## Installation